Ruins of Saint Paul's: History

+The ruins now consist of the stone frontispiece.
+The façade sits on a small hill, with 68 stone steps leading up to it.

+The façade is shaped like a retable and themed around the Assumption of Mary.
+Likely influenced by Japanese Christian craftsmen who worked on it, the ruins of St. Paul's include carvings with heterodox images that draw from Asian traditions, including Mary stepping on a seven-headed hydra, described in accompanying Chinese characters as "Holy Mother tramples the heads of the dragon".
+The base of the structure has six Chinese guardian lions carved from stone.

+The Japanese Christian craftsmen who worked on St. Paul's were converted by Jesuits and expelled from Japan in 1587 when Toyotomi Hideyoshi banned Christianity.

+The remains of around 250 Korean and Japanese slaves from the Portuguese slave trade are buried near the church.

 Conservation

 Resisting calls for the dangerously leaning structure to be demolished, from 1990 to 1995, the ruins were excavated under the auspices of the Instituto Cultural de Macau to study its historic past.
 The crypt and the foundations were uncovered, revealing the architectural plan of the building.
 Numerous religious artifacts were also found together with the relics of the Chinese Christian martyrs and the monastic clergy, including the founder of the Jesuit college in Macau, Father Alessandro Valignano.

 The ruins were restored by the Macanese government into a museum, and the façade is now buttressed with concrete and steel in a way which preserves the aesthetic integrity of the façade.
 There was once a steel stairway that allowed tourists to climb up to the top of the façade from the rear, but due to concerns for the preservation of the church, tourists are no longer allowed to climb up.